-One of the things that is truly inspiring in the blogosphere, is the quality of many of the comments and feedback we receive about our posts.
-The reason I am expanding on that last post is because of such comments and feedback.
-So thanks to Paul Worswick over at Diary4Life and Mandy Lehto over at Bravura Coaching.
+One of the things that are truly inspiring is the quality of many of the comments about posts.
+The reason I am expanding on that last post is because of such comments.

-Paul asked an inspired question about whether we under or over-estimate our value, and Mandy expanded on a space that I had not mentioned (and honestly did not consider when writing that post), that is our own space.
+I was asked an inspired question about whether we under or over-estimate our value?
+Someone else expanded on a space that I had not mentioned (and honestly did not consider when writing that post), that is our own space.

 Both of these are really important aspects……..they go together and in thinking about them it brought to mind a very familiar story, so here we go back to childhood stories to expand on the concept.

-Mandy made this comment “Ever notice how some people, when they’re not in a good place, take up a smaller space, both verbally and spatially?
+Someone made this comment “Ever notice how some people, when they’re not in a good place, take up a smaller space, both verbally and spatially?
 And when things are flowing, dynamic and good, we somehow take up more space, hopefully adding more value, be it intellectually, spiritually or energetically.”
-Mandy also spoke about our own spaces intersecting with others.
+She also spoke about our own spaces intersecting with others.